dunncl15/shopping_cart/README.md

 • `cd api && npm start` - Server should then be running on port 4000.

 • In a separate terminal window: `cd client && npm start` - Application should open at localhost:8080

+Note: Restarting the server will clear saved data.